Synthird/non-keyboard-characters/README.md

 # Non-keyboard characters

-Characters that can't be typed via keyboard.
+A website that displays characters that can't be typed via keyboard.

 ## License